 In 1975, I was also admitted to practice law before the United States District Courts for both the Northern and Southern Districts of Indiana.
 Later, I was admitted to practice before the United States Court of Appeals for the 7th Circuit and in 1979 I was admitted to practice law before the United States Supreme Court.

-After the Indiana Supreme Court adopted rules for Alternate Dispute Resolution (resolving disagreements without trials), I trained and was certified a domestic relations mediator in 2000.
-I have maintained my certification for over 16 years.
+After the Indiana Supreme Court adopted rules for Alternate Dispute Resolution (resolving disagreements without trials), I was a certified domestic relations mediator for two decades.

 I am an Elkhart native and graduated from Elkhart High School in 1970.
 In 1973, I became the first person in my family to graduate from college when I earned my bachelors degree, magna cum laude, from Indiana University South Bend.
 Two years later, I graduated from law school and returned home to practice.